 The inflorescence is a branched panicle of numerous spike-like clusters of flowers with small leaf-like bracts at the base of the clusters.
 The central stalk of the panicle has reddish tones and fine stiff hairs.

 Flowers: The flowers can be dense on the spikes, each has a stalk that also has reddish tones and short stiff hairs.
-Being a member of the Pea family, the flowers are 5-parted with a lkarger upper banner petal, two laterals and two below forming a keel.
+Being a member of the Pea family, the flowers are 5-parted with a larger upper banner petal, two laterals and two below forming a keel.
 The petals have a light pink to purplish-rose colors.
 The banner petal is spreading with a rounded front edge and a notch and a fold crest down the middle.
 The reproductive parts are contained within the two keel petals.
 The filaments of the stamens are united around the pistil until just below the anthers, which are yellow.
 The single style is pinkish, curves and is longer than the stamens.
 The calyx is hairy and it is much shorter than the petals and has five long pointed lobes.

 Seed: Fertile flowers produce a flat seed pod that has 3 to 5 jointed triangular segments which are sticky and slightly curved, with barbed hairs to catch fur and clothing.
 These are green initially turning brown at maturity.
 These pods are called 'loments' in which each seed is dispersed individually enclosed in a pod segment.
+Seeds do not any special requirement for germination in warm soils other than removing the outer husk.

 Habitat: Showy Tick-trefoil grows from a taproot and prefers full to at least partial sun in richer soils with wet to moist to mesic conditions.
 Seeds can be planted fall or spring and produce vigorous seedlings.